-Sash windows are an integral part of Australia's architectural culture and should be valued.
+Wooden sash windows are an integral part of Australia's architectural culture and should be preserved.

 Many of the original box sash windows still remain today, however due to neglect or wear and tear many heritage windows are left inoperable or rattling and draughty at best.
 In fact many home owners remain unaware that both the top and bottom sashes should be able to slide, and so miss out on the ventilation potential their windows should offer them.

 In some instance home owners have chosen to replace the original windows with alternative window technologies.
 Alternatives that offer enormous benefits such as draught seals, ease of operation and security locks, but rarely do these alterations enhance the internal or external appearance of heritage buildings.

 “We believe that our Australian heritage should be preserved and not replaced.”